Thibault-GAREL/AI_snake_genetic_version/README.md

 ## ⚙️ How it works

-  🕹️ The AI controls a snake in a classic grid-based [ Snake game](https://github.com/Thibault-GAREL/snake_game).
+  🕹️ The AI controls a snake in my classic grid-based [Snake game](https://github.com/Thibault-GAREL/snake_game).

   🧬 It evolves over time using NEAT: networks mutate, reproduce, and get selected based on performance (fitness).